Quetzal0/UTC503/README.md

 > - images_request.py is the module that download all images that we need.
 > - twitter.py is the main file, run it to punlish an image on your Twitter account.

+last step : edit file paths in code.
+Just replace 'your path here' by your real path to the project folder.

 run twitter.py :
 ```
 $ python3 twitter.py